Backup158/Backup158.github.io/Darktide_Decompiling.md

 # Requirements
 - Darktide installed on your computer
 - [limn](https://github.com/manshanko/limn) bundle extractor
-- [luajit decompiler](https://github.com/Aussiemon/luajit-decompiler-v2), though I recommend downloading the [precompiled version](https://github.com/igromanru/luajit-decompiler-v2/releases/latest)
+- [luajit decompiler](https://github.com/Aussiemon/luajit-decompiler-v2), though I recommend downloading the [precompiled older version](https://github.com/igromanru/luajit-decompiler-v2/releases/latest) if you just want it for yourself

 # Instructions
 1. Extract limn and the decompiler to a folder, which I'll call "Decompiling Folder" from now on